 - Use in recipe!

-How to Make a Breakfast Strata
+How to Make It

 2: Add cooked crumbled sausage and cranberries.

-- Combine wet ingredients with cooked spinach and cheese and pour over sausage/cranberry/bread mixture.
+3: Combine wet ingredients with cooked spinach and cheese and pour over sausage/cranberry/bread mixture.

-- Press down to encourage the bread to soak up the egg/milk mixture.
+Tip: Press down to encourage the bread to soak up the egg/milk mixture.

-- Top with additional cheddar cheese.
+4: Top with additional cheddar cheese.

-- Bake for about 50 minutes and enjoy!
+5: Then, bake for about 50 minutes and enjoy!

-Can you Make Strata Ahead of Time?
+Can I Make Ahead of Time?

-Should Strata be Covered While Baking?
+Should It Be Covered While Baking?